bluepill-rb/bluepill/README.md

       end
     end

-We recommend that you _not_ do that and instead use the DSL to capture output from your daemons.
+We recommend that you _not_ do that and instead use the config options to capture output from your daemons.
 Like so:

     Bluepill.application("app_name") do |app|
       app.process("process_name") do |process|